wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-apply-next-generation-protection/includes/intelligent-protection.md

 Your team is constantly working to address new security issues related to new threats.
 You want to improve the protection of your devices against the latest threats, but you need to do it in a way that will help you to reduce time and complexity for your team.
 Here, you'll learn about the next-generation protection features in Microsoft Defender for Endpoint that help you to achieve this task.

-## What is Microsoft Defender next-generation protection?
+## What is Microsoft Defender for Cloud next-generation protection?

 The traditional methods of protecting devices against viruses and other malware include: